 Frequently Asked Questions

 What is “G.A.T.E.?”

-The GATE program, “Gifted and Talented Education,” is the educational program designed to address the learning needs of students who have been identified as gifted and talented.
-GATE services are based on the most current research in gifted education.
+The GATE program, “Gifted and Talented Education,” are the educational services designed to address the learning needs of students who have been identified as gifted and/or talented.
+GATE services in SCUSD are based on the most current research in gifted education.

 These are in keeping with research informed best practices, and SCUSD Board Policy 6172, as California currently has no educational code related to Gifted Education services.
 Differentiation of course content is achieved through added depth, complexity, novelty, and acceleration.
 Teachers across the district are provided with opportunities to attend staff development in differentiation of instruction.